mabeett/pve-cloud-templates-packer/README.md

 Packer offers a [community plugin](https://www.packer.io/plugins/builders/proxmox/iso) for PVE.

-This project uses the packer plugin and Ansible provisioner for starting a [SystemRescueCD](https://www.system-rescue.org/) liveOS and there dumping a cloud image.
+This project uses the packer plugin for PVE and Ansible provisioner for starting a [SystemRescueCD](https://www.system-rescue.org/) liveOS and there dumping a cloud image.

-Since packer's plugin lacks of some features related to VM setup, this ones are done via `proxmox_kvm` [module](https://docs.ansible.com/ansible/latest/collections/community/general/proxmox_kvm_module.html#ansible-collections-community-general-proxmox-kvm-module) provided by Ansible's community collection.
+Since packer's plugin lacks of some features related to VM setup, this ones are done via [proxmox_kvm module](https://docs.ansible.com/ansible/latest/collections/community/general/proxmox_kvm_module.html#ansible-collections-community-general-proxmox-kvm-module) provided by Ansible's community collection.

 ## How does this work?

 Each packer subproject uses [proxmox-iso](https://www.packer.io/plugins/builders/proxmox/iso) builder.

-Instead of booting with the target distro installer and using boot commands for launching a kickstart/preseed file a SystemRescueCD distro is launched.
+Instead of booting with the target distro installer and using boot commands for launching a kickstart/preseed file the bootup is made with SystemRescueCD.

-Then via Ansible builder QEMU-IMG command is used for copying a cloud-ready OS content with all his packages and setup (as is would be dd).
+Theno, via Ansible provisioner QEMU-IMG is used for copying a cloud-ready OS content with all his packages and setup (as it would be dd).

-Since some cloud-images does not have [QEMU Guest Agent installed](https://www.qemu.org/docs/master/interop/qemu-ga.html) installed the VM is restarted, then Ansible is connected to the target OS for installing the package.
-In order to make the login available and compatible in the target OS a custom ISO image is created with the same login credentials used for SystemRescueCD.
+Since some cloud-images does not have [QEMU Guest Agent installed](https://www.qemu.org/docs/master/interop/qemu-ga.html) the VM is restarted, thn the provisioner is connected to the target OS for installing the package.
+A custom ISO image is created with the same login credentials used for SystemRescueCD in order to make the login available and compatible with the target OS.

-Packer proxmox builder cannot makes some VM setups as serial drive, then Ansible is used for solving it.
+Packer proxmox builder cannot make some VM setups as serial drive, then Ansible is used for solving it.

 ## Requirements

 This development has been made with

 - bash
-- cloud-localds tool from cloud-image-utils ubuntu package
+- [cloud-localds](https://code.launchpad.net/cloud-utils) tool from [cloud-image-utils](https://packages.ubuntu.com/impish/cloud-image-utils) ubuntu package.
 - Packer 1.7.10
 - Ansible 2.10.5
 - Proxmox PVE 7.1 with his API token.